oracle-livelabs/adb/json/mongodb-api/mongoshell/mongoshell.md

 	</copy>
 	```

-	That created a single employee record documemt.
+	That created a single employee record document.
 Now we'll create another two.
 Notice that the second one has an email address, which the first doesn't.
 With JSON we can change the schema at will.

 	```
 	<copy>